modenaxe/auto-lowerlimb-models-paper/README.md

 ```
 The paper will be open access [from the publisher's website](https://doi.org/10.1016/j.jbiomech.2020.110186) but it is also available [as preprint](https://www.biorxiv.org/content/biorxiv/early/2020/06/23/2020.06.23.162727.full.pdf).

-## Brief summary of the publication
+# Brief summary of the publication
 In our manuscript:
-* We presented a MATLAB toolbox called [STAPLE](https://github.com/modenaxe/msk-STAPLE) for creating lower extremity models of the lower limb from three-dimensional bone geometries in a fully automatic way.
+* We presented a MATLAB toolbox called **STAPLE** for creating lower extremity models of the lower limb from three-dimensional bone geometries in a fully automatic way.
+STAPLE is openly developed [at this link](https://github.com/modenaxe/msk-STAPLE).
 * We described the algorithms for automatic processing of the lower limb bone geometries that are included in the STAPLE package.
 * We evaluated a workflow equivalent to the codified approach of [Modenese et al. (2018)](https://doi.org/10.1016/j.jbiomech.2018.03.039) by comparing lower limb models created following that methodology with the equivalente automatic workflow implemented in STAPLE.
 * Finally, we presented some additional functionalities of STAPLE, including the extraction of articular surfaces and the possibility of streamlining the creation of skeletal models with the automatic technique for generating muscle anatomical models published by [Modenese and Kohout, 2020](http://link.springer.com/article/10.1007/s10439-020-02490-4).